elmofromok/mylifeinweeks/roadmap.md

    - Minimalist profile header (e.g., name, birthdate).

 4. **Responsive Design:**
-   - Mobile-friendly and visually appealing across devices.
+   - Mobile-friendly and visually appealing across devices.After the modifications to the rules.md file, please go over them again and look for conflicting rules or contradictions.
+Understand that this is not reflected in the current code and only intended for work going forward.

 ---